-Home » Your water supply » Planning for our Future » Future Water Strategy
+Home » The region's water supply » Planning for our Future » Future Water Strategy

 Our region’s existing water sources can comfortably meet demand for water in the short to medium term.
 However, it is essential and responsible to plan for our region’s longer term needs.

 To maintain a sustainable water supply for the region, Rous County Council has developed the Future Water Strategy.
 The Future Water Strategy will guide long-term water planning and provide certainty about water needs and infrastructure development over the coming decades.

 Over the next 50 years, changes to climate and rainfall patterns are expected to reduce the reliability of rainfall for the region.
 At the same time, water use is forecast to increase as population grows.

 Based on these predictions, by around 2024, demand for water will match what current sources can reliably supply.

 By 2060, expected demand would exceed reliable supply by 6,500 megalitres per year, or approximately half of our current supplies.